SelenaV1998/Group_Project../README.md

+// Basic Task Management System by Selena Villagomez and Delacey Cavin
+// 12-12-23
+// Adding, Deleting, and Listing Tasks Function
+// Used for Adding Tasks Needed to Be Done,
+// Deleting Tasks Finished or Not Needed,
+// And Listing the Remaining Tasks in Order
+// Functions for Adding, Deleting, and Listing Functions
+// by Selena Vlllagomez
+// Test running and Minor Debugging by Delacey Cavin

 #include <iostream>
 #include <string>

 using namespace std;

-//constant integer for a max of 25 tasks const int MAX_TASKS = 25;
+// constant integer for a max of 25 tasks
+// variables by Selena Villagomez const int MAX_TASKS = 25;

 string tasks[MAX_TASKS];